tsoysal/hotel-peracity-website/README.md

 # Peracity Hotel Official Web Site
-First i've designed wareframe with figma then i've created it with Html Css Javascript and some Bootstrap
+First i've designed wireframe with figma then i've created it with Html Css Javascript and some Bootstrap

 # Preview